SmileiPIC/Smilei/doc/Sphinx/synopsis.rst

 Synopsis
 --------

-Smilei is a collaborative project providing the scientific community with an open-source, user-friendly, high-performance and multi-purpose Particle-In-Cell (PIC) code for plasma simulation.
+Smilei is a collaborative project providing physicists with an open-source, user-friendly, high-performance and multi-purpose electromagnetic Particle-In-Cell (PIC) code for plasma simulation.

+The code is developed in C++ based on an object-oriented architecture.
-To face the diverse needs of the Smilei community, the code is developed in C++, based on an object-oriented architecture.
-Its modularity and user-friendly Python interface allow to run simulations in various geometries (Cartesian 1D, 2D, 3D or cylindrical with decomposition into azimuthal modes), to implement a laser or a plasma profile with any Python function, to choose between various Maxwell solvers, particle pushers, interpolators, projectors and more!
+To face the diverse needs of the Smilei community, it offers modularity:

+* various geometries (Cartesian 1D, 2D, 3D or cylindrical with decomposition into azimuthal modes),
+* arbitrary laser or plasma profiles (any Python function),
+* various Maxwell solvers, particle pushers, interpolators, projectors
+* an envelope solver, including in the cylindrical geometry
+* advanced boundary conditions (e.g. Perfectly-Matched Layers)
+* etc.

-A whole set of run-time diagnostics (outputs in HDF5) and user-friendly (Python) :doc:`post-processing <post-processing>` tools complement the code.
+The user-friendly interface consists in input files written in the Python language, and a whole set of run-time diagnostics (outputs in HDF5) and user-friendly (Python) :doc:`post-processing <post-processing>` tools complement the code.

 Co-developed by HPC specialists and physicists, Smilei is designed for high performances